 Getting from Gdansk Airport to city centre

 There is only one airport in Gdansk – Lech Walesa Airport.
-It is located about 15 km from the city centre easily accessible from the Gdansk Old Town, as well as from Sopot and Gdynia.
-Getting to and from Gdansk Airport to Gdansk city centre and Old Town is easy and cheap both ways – you can get to all those places without any problems.
+It is located about 15 km from the city centre and is easily accessible from the Gdansk Old Town, as well as from Sopot and Gdynia.
+Getting to and from Gdansk Airport to Gdansk city centre and Old Town is easy and cheap both ways – you can get to all those places without any problems by train, bus or taxi.
 Unlike some European airports, it quite cheap if you decide to use public transport, as there is no additional ticket needed – just a regular one.
 Much more expensive – and not always faster – is getting out of Gdansk airport by taxi.

 No matter if you land in the new or old terminal, it is very easy to find all means of public transport getting from Gdansk Airport to Gdansk city centre.
 All you need to do is to follow the line until you get to the desired place.
 Both the train station and the bus stop are very close to the airport.